HelpMeFind Roses, Clematis and Peonies

 Growing:

-USDA zone 7b and warmer.
+USDA zone 7a and warmer.
+Can be used for beds and borders, cut flower or garden.
+Very vigorous. heat tolerant.
 Disease susceptibility: very disease resistant.
 Spring Pruning: Remove old canes and dead or diseased wood and cut back canes that cross.
 In warmer climates, cut back the remaining canes by about one-third.
 In colder areas, you'll probably find you'll have to prune a little more than that.
 Requires spring freeze protection (see glossary - Spring freeze protection) .
 Can be grown in the ground or in a container (container requires winter protection).

 Patents: